Exploring Seeds Simple Science for Preschoolers

 - Math: counting seeds, comparing sizes of seeds

 All these elements help build language and cognitive skills as preschoolers play and learn.
+Art is a component of scientific learning that includes recognizing and

 For more fun with kitchen science, take a look at this book in the STEAM KIDS series.